-The University of Sydney Alumni Council has represented all University of Sydney graduates for more than 75 years.
+The Standing Committee of Convocation was first elected in 1939, and in 2006 was renamed the University of Sydney Alumni Council.
+The council has represented all University of Sydney graduates for more than 80 years.

 The council includes a support network of more than 30 alumni-led associations representing faculties, regions, special interest and international groups.

 Our purpose is to create a mutually beneficial alumni relations program that will strengthen and engage our community and support the University’s vision.